carboclan/pm/research/hashrate-derivative-en.md

 #### 2.1.5 Expiration

 Each Synthetic BTC Mining Contract will specify an expiration date.
-The contracts expire on 02:00:00 (UTC) at the expiration date.
+The contract expires on 02:00:00 (UTC) at the expiration date.
 In order to avoid the impact of block time volatility, the expiration time is usually choosen to be 7 days after the estimated time of a difficulty adjustment.
+According to the requirment of Market Protocol, the expired contract can be settled one day after expiration.

 #### 2.1.6 Settlement